 To help you get started with Fishbone Diagrams, we’ve prepared templates ready for you to download, print and start using on the shop floor.
 Enter your email below to receive your templates:

-We’ve also built a Fishbone (Ishikawa) Diagram App using Tulip that lets you run the exercise digitally, customize the diagram to your shop floor, collect defect information, and create analytics based on root cause issues.
-The app is available to try for free; learn more here.
+We’ve also built a Fishbone Diagram App that lets you run the exercise digitally, customize the diagram to your shop floor, collect defect information, and create analytics based on root cause issues.